KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Pelletpreise by eckonator](https://github.com/eckonator/MMM-Pelletpreise)

+1. Typo: Found `Magic Mirror` in file `MMM-Pelletpreise.js`: Replace it with `MagicMirror²`.
-1. Recommendation: Found `new Date()` in file `MMM-Pelletpreise.js`: Consider replacing it by `new Date(Date.now())`.
+2. Recommendation: Found `new Date()` in file `MMM-Pelletpreise.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-4. Outdated: Found `MichMich/MagicMirror` in file `package.json`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `package.json`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Peloton by chicohernando](https://github.com/chicohernando/MMM-Peloton)